New Zealand bourse crashes for fourth day after cyberattacks

 The exchange was hit by distributed denial of service (DDoS) attacks on Tuesday and Wednesday, forcing it to halt trading in its cash markets and disrupting operations in its debt market, Fonterra Shareholders Market and derivatives market.

-Australia said it would spend AUS$1.66 billion (US$1.19 billion) over the next 10 years to strengthen the cyber defences.
+Australia said it would spend A$1.66 billion (US$1.19 billion) over the next 10 years to strengthen the cyber defences.

 "The first attack can happen anytime.
 But being attacked four days in a row raises some questions," said Rizwan Asghar, School of Computer Science at University of Auckland.